-lcon ltem Description 1 Ċ Power button Turns the computer on and off.
+lcon Item Description 1 Microphone Internal microphone for sound recording.
 2 Keyboard For entering data into your computer.
-See "Using the keyboard" on page 14 .
-Do not use a keyboard protector or similar cover as the keyboard includes ventilation intakes for cooling.
-3 Touchpad Touch-sensitive pointing device.
+See "Using the keyboard" on page 13.
+3 Touchpad Touchpad Touch-sensitive pointing device.
 The touchpad and selection buttons form a single surface.
 Press down firmly on the touchpad surface to perform a left click.
 Press down firmly on the lower right corner to perform a right click.
-Power indicator Indicates the computer's power status.
-4 642 Battery indicator Indicates battery status.
-Charging: The light is amber when the battery is charging.
-Fully charged: The light is blue.
+4 U Power button Power button Turns the computer on and off.
+5 C ⁄2 Battery indicator Indicates the computer's battery status.
+Charging: The light shows amber when the battery is charging.
+Fully charged: The light shows blue when in AC mode.